Why People Hate Your Emails!

 Keep people’s info private by hitting the BCC button when you decide to email a group.
 Sure, if you know everyone on the list, it is fine.
 But if you are sending out new PR, don’t ruin it with a tragic copy situation.

 Hemmingway is fantastic, just not as an email.
 If you want to write long strings of words, do it in a notebook.
 Then show up at your local coffee shop for spoken word or poetry night.
 Wear a fedora.
 But don’t do it over email.
 People’s time is money.
 And for those individuals who are broke and don’t fall into the ‘time is money category,’ you make their poverty 20 times worse by exposing them to long emails.

 Long emails are narcissistic.
 Usually, the writer of the email is just trying to sound smart.
 Most people won’t even read these emails, so really it is impossible to know whether you made anyone suddenly feel you are smart.
-What is possible to know is that people will hate you on the same level they hate finding raisins inside of cinnamon roles.
+What is possible to know is that people will hate you on the same level they hate finding raisins inside of cinnamon rolls.
 It is a horrible surprise and ruins their day.
 Don’t ruin days.